-Accordingly, this research focuses on the second role of Common auditors, that is, the special informational role of Common auditors in a supply chain.
-In other words, when the supplier and its customer have a Common auditor, there will be an information advantage due to access to accounting information and other information from both sides of the supply chain, which can have an effect on facilitating tax avoidance.
+Accordingly, this research focuses on the second role of common auditors, that is, the special informational role of common auditors in a supply chain.
+In other words, when the supplier and its customer have a common auditor, there will be an information advantage due to access to accounting information and other information from both sides of the supply chain, which can facilitate tax avoidance.